SJ-Kumar/SJ-Kumar/JPMsample/behaviour.md

 The key here was my proactivity.
 I went out of my way to learn the technology stack and familiarize myself with the product through documentation and by asking questions.
 This enabled me to deliver the feature expeditiously.

+## Growing Continuously

+During my time as a student, I was passionate about continuously improving my programming skills and staying up-to-date with the latest technologies.
+I took advantage of online resources like coding tutorials, blog posts, and webinars to learn new programming languages and frameworks.

+One summer, I decided to challenge myself by participating in a local hackathon.
+This event pushed me out of my comfort zone, as I had to quickly adapt to new technologies and collaborate with team members to build a functional prototype within a tight deadline.
+Through this experience, I learned the importance of effective time management, teamwork, and embracing challenges as opportunities for growth.

+Since then, I have continued to seek out opportunities for personal development, including attending industry conferences and joining local coding meetups.
+These experiences have not only expanded my technical skills but also helped me build a strong professional network and gain valuable insights into the tech industry.